 - Learn about your program's process for advisement and registration

-- Understand your major and degree requirements
+- Understand your degree requirements

 - Learn how to use the ALBERT registration system